lpod/lpod-python/doc/level1.rst

                            border='0.5mm solid #000000',
                            shadow='#808080 1mm 1mm'
                            )
-   ts = document.get_style('text', 'MyColoredtext')
+   ts = document.get_style('text', 'MyColoredText')
-   ps.set_properties(area='text', ts)
+   ps.set_properties(area='text', ts.clone())

 Note that "MyColoredText" is reused by copy, not by reference; so the new paragraph style will not be affected if "MyColoredText" is changed or deleted later.

 The API allows the user to set any attribute using its official name according to the ODF specification related to the paragraph formatting properties (§15.5).